 Crochet Triangle Infinity Scarf

-monochrome-crochet-triangle-cowlWhen making my triangles, I made 1dc (UK), 1htrb), 1tr and 1doubletrb.
-This sequence is different to the original pattern (I did a few experiments to see what would happen to the shape of the triangles).
-You’ll need to see the original pattern to work out where these stitches go cos I ain’t telling ya!
-My edging was also added to, but nowt fancy.
+monochrome-crochet-triangle-cowlWhen working the crochet triangles, I made 1dc (UK), 1htr), 1tr and 1dtr.
+This sequence is different to the original pattern (I messed around with a few different stitch sequence experiments.
+I was curious to see what would happen to the shape of the triangles).
+You’ll need to see the original pattern to work out where these stitches go!
+I wouldn’t want to give away too much of the original pattern as it isn’t mine.

-rainbow-trianglesThe final cowl I made was this crazy rainbow job.
-It’s a double knit so the amount of triangles in the starter row was increased by a couple more.
-I pretty much used the whole skein.
 I was on the look out for something that had both colourful brights and a plain base.
-In my imagination, there was more grey and less colour.
-I didn’t really think about how the colours would be laid out on the skein.
-I blame my lack of education regarding skein dying rather than anything else.
+In my imagination there was more grey and less colour.
+I didn’t really think about how the colours would be laid out on the skein and I blame my lack of education regarding hand dyed yarn rather than anything else.
 Still, I think the effect is pretty good.
-Just not what I’m after in this case.
+Just not what I was after in this case.

-rainbow-yarn rhapsodye-yarnsI bought it from a UK Etsy seller, Rhapsodye Yarns.
+rainbow-yarn rhapsodye-yarnsI bought the rainbow dyed yarn from a UK Etsy seller, Rhapsodye Yarns.
 It’s a superwash merino and it’s just lovely!

 Save